JiapengWu/COMP-551-A3/README.md

 - Go to the file `preprocessing.py`.
 If it's the first time your run it, be sure to call the function "partition_trainin_set" with default parameters(no parameters passed).
 - Check out the function list, there are bunch of function either for loading data, showing images or playing around with.
 - Run "filter" on the training images for binarization.

+The complete preprocessing would simply be running 'pipeline()', which generated 500 np files that can be firectly read